 How to Become a Speech Therapist

-Most people think of overcoming speech impediments when they think of speech-language pathology, but the profession of speech therapy or, as it’s commonly called, speech-language pathology, goes much deeper than that.
+Many people think of overcoming speech impediments when they think of speech-language pathology.
+However, the profession of speech therapy, or speech-language pathology, goes much deeper than that.
 Fluency, the ability to express thoughts and ideas, understanding others or even swallowing properly are all issues that speech therapists might assess, diagnose and treat.

 And these are not insignificant challenges.
 Trouble communicating makes it difficult to pick up new information in and outside the classroom.
 It makes forming relationships hard, and in the case of swallowing disorders, it disrupts social interactions.